From Winamop.com

 Oilstain.
 By D.A.

 The back streets were unusually dark, heavy cloud obscured the sky, a slight mistiness adding to the gloom.
 Even the brightly lit decorations which he glimpsed through windows as he passed could not lift his spirits.
-So much to do..
-Ive got too much to do, and I havent even started!
+“I’ve got too much to do.. and I haven’t even started!”

 He sat down on a wall, his head in his hands, and stared at the pavement.
 All life seemed to have drained from his body, he was unsure if he could actually stand up again.
 He was unsure if he cared.

-As his eyes drifted in and out of focus he found himself starting at an oil stain on the road.
-The meagre light which spilled from a nearby street-lamp was split into rainbow colours by the oil film on the damp tar.
-It seemed so much more beautiful than the gaudy Christmas lights round the corner in the high street; so much more genuine than the hollow sentiments pumped out by the PA systems in the shops.
+As his eyes drifted in and out of focus he found himself staring at an oil stain on the road.
+The meagre light which spilled from a nearby street-lamp was split into rainbow colours by the oil film on the damp surface.
+It seemed so much more beautiful than the gaudy Christmas lights round the corner in the High Street; so much more genuine than the hollow sentiments pumped out by the loudspeakers in the shops.

 So much more Christmassy.